 In late 2010, a new drunk driving offense took effect in Michigan.
 It enhanced the penalties for anyone who was arrested driving with a blood alcohol content (BAC) of 0.17 or greater.
 This offense is more commonly known as “super drunk.”
 Many lawyers in Michigan handle the defense of these charges; however, few attorneys are truly effective at achieving extraordinary results for clients.

-The penalties for Super DUI offenses are twice as harsh as standard DUIs.
-You can be sentenced up to a maximum of 180 days in jail, one year license suspension, 45 days of a hard suspension (no restricted license – no driving), up to $700 in fines and additional monies for court costs, and one year of mandatory alcohol treatment.
-The court can also order community service, and other penalties.
+The penalties for Super DUI offenses are twice as harsh as standard DUI offenses.
+You can be sentenced up to a maximum of 180 days in jail, one-year license suspension, 45 days of a hard suspension (no restricted license – no driving), up to $700 in fines and additional monies for court costs, and one year of mandatory alcohol treatment.
+The court can also order community service and other penalties.

 Is the new law effective?

 As some defense attorneys point out, Michigan has tough drunk driving laws and previous increases in OWI penalties have done little to stop drunk driving.
 The law has also had the unintended consequence of adding to an already overburdened court system.
 Some first-time offenders are given the option to plead guilty to a lesser charge like driving while visibly impaired.
 Some jurisdictions, like Oakland County, have no reduced plea policies.
 If those resolutions are no longer available, Super OWI offenders will likely demand a trial and clog the system.
 Prosecutors often argue that if a plea is offered it undercuts the reason for the stiffer Super Drunk offense.

 Michigan Criminal Defense Attorney with Expertise in Super Drunk Driving Offenses